Afghan Justice System Fails to Win Public Trust

-Mr. HONSEDA DOUDSAI (Sausang Shura): (Through translator) I hear from a lot of people that if a case goes to the court, then the person with the most money will win that case.
+HONSEDA DOUDSAI: (Through translator) I hear from a lot of people that if a case goes to the court, then the person with the most money will win that case.
 We trust our system because Sharia law is more respectable for us than government law.

 MARTIN: According to human rights agencies, these informal courts often hand down punishments that violate human rights protections guaranteed by Afghanistan's new constitution, like giving away a daughter to compensate for a murder, burning property, or sending culprits into exile.